Kayla Day

 Kayla Day (born September 28, 1999) is an American professional tennis player.
-She has a career-high singles ranking of world No. 84 by the WTA.
-As a junior, she won one junior major title, at the 2016 US Open.
-There, she finished runner-up in the doubles event, partnering with Caroline Dolehide.
+She has a career-high singles ranking of world No. 84 by the WTA, reached in April 2024.
+As a junior, she won the 2016 US Open in singles and was a finalist in doubles, partnering with Caroline Dolehide.

-Despite having success as junior, Day has mostly spent time playing on the ITF Women's Circuit instead of WTA Tour, due to her ranking.
-She officially turned professional in 2017, at the Australian Open.
+Day plays mostly on the ITF Women's Circuit and the WTA 125 Challenger Tour.

 Early life and background

 Day started playing tennis when she was seven years old.
 Her mother is from the Czech Republic.

 Juniors

 She was No. 1 in the girls' 12s, 14s, 16s, and 18s national US rankings.
 In 2016, Day climbed to the top of the ITF junior rankings by winning the 2016 Junior US Open, reaching semifinals at the 2016 Wimbledon, and reaching the final at the Orange Bowl the previous year.
 She also achieved her best doubles result at a major event as a runner-up at the 2016 Junior US Open with partner Caroline Dolehide.
 She won the 2016 USTA Girls 18s National Championships to earn a wildcard into the main draw of the US Open.
 Day has been coached from the beginning by Larry Mousouris, who has coached two other Junior US Open winners, Michael Falberg and Tim Trigueiro.